Marshall Terrill: Elvis: Still Taking Care of Business

 Terrill became co-writer with actor Sonny West on the bio Elvis: Still Taking Care of Business.
 Released 1 April 2008 the biography examines and follows Sonny's life for 16 years as Elvis Presley's friend and bodyguard.
 West and Marshall Terrill spent 36 months on the manuscript.
 Terrill said the book was an "...exhaustive effort because of the painstaking research that Sonny and I did to ensure the facts were correct".

 In September 2011 a film created from Elvis: Still Taking Care of Business was slated for shooting and renamed as Fame and Fortune.
 With John Scheinfeld as director and adaptive screenwriter, the movie was said to have a 2012 release scheduled with the Gersh agency and entertainment attorney Linda Lichter packaging the project.
 As of 2025, nothing has materialized.

 Elvis and the Colonel: An Insider's Look at the Most Legendary Partnership in Show Business

 On 28 November 2023 Terrill co-wrote with Greg McDonald a new take on Presley's personal history, Elvis and the Colonel: An Insider's Look at the Most Legendary Partnership in Show Business.
 Published by St. Martin's Press the book resulted in serious reconsiderations of the Col. Parker legend and feedback which also called the book's ideas "contrarian and corrective" later saying that Terrill and McDonald's work "successfully explodes the myth".
-Marshall Terril himself said that the Elvis Estate is "...run by a group of people that want to keep the narrative that Elvis was the good guy and Colonel Parker was the bad guy."
+Marshall Terrill himself said that the Elvis Estate is "...run by a group of people that want to keep the narrative that Elvis was the good guy and Colonel Parker was the bad guy."